kiwicom/orbit/readme.md

 <Alert>Hello World!</Alert>;
 ```

-If you want to use custom theme or dictionary inside your project, it's necessary to wrap your app into `<ThemeProvider>`.
-See [this document](https://github.com/kiwicom/orbit/tree/master/packages/orbit-components/src/ThemeProvider/README.md) for more information.
+If you want to use custom theme or dictionary inside your project, it's necessary to wrap your app into `<OrbitProvider>`.
+See [this document](https://github.com/kiwicom/orbit/tree/master/packages/orbit-components/src/OrbitProvider/README.md) for more information.

 For live preview check out [Storybook](https://kiwicom.github.io/orbit/) or [orbit.kiwi](https://orbit.kiwi).